-These themes include sexual power, domination of women, and risky behavior (Krenske & Mckay 2000).
+These themes include sexual power, the domination of women, and risky behavior (Krenske & Mckay 2000).
 Many of these themes could come from the socialization of young people to be independent.

 For some, “independence becomes loneliness, self-sufficiency may shade into isolation, individualism may take an alienated form” (Arnett 1996, 16).

 Arnett’s (1996) work points to the existence of some connection between alienation and masculinity.
-Alienation creates variance in socialization, and heavy metal draws individuals because of its hyper-masculine themes.
+Alienation creates a variance in socialization, and heavy metal draws individuals because of its hyper-masculine themes.

 *This article was originally published at haenfler.sites.grinnell.edu.